 Values can mean different things to different people.
 Our own values are not right or wrong.

-For example, you may feel that it is sinful to have sex outside of a marriage whereas your partner may feel that it is perfectly okay to have sex outside of a marriage.
+For example, you may feel that it is sinful to have sex outside of marriage whereas your partner may feel that it is perfectly okay to have sex outside of marriage.
 Who is right?

 And which values do you share with your teenager?